 - Try to avoid activities that you know from experience are likely to trigger an attack.

 - Wear warm gloves, thick socks and slippers.

-- Other helpful gadgets include hand and foot warmers and insulated drinking glasses.
+- Helpful gadgets include hand and foot warmers and insulated drinking glasses.

 - Counselling or relaxation therapy may help if stress or emotional upsets are triggering factors.

-- Swinging your arms around during an attack may help to restore a normal circulation to your fingers.
+- Swinging your arms around during an attack may help to restore the circulation to your fingers.

-Some drugs can be helpful, especially in primary Raynaud phenomenon.
-The most effective are those known as calcium channel blockers, such as nifedipine or diltiazem.
+First line medications for primary Raynaud phenomenon include calcium channel blockers, such as nifedipine or diltiazem.
 Verapamil appears ineffective.
 The calcium channel blockers act by dilating the small blood vessels, thereby increasing the blood flow to the peripheries.
-The dose may be gradually increased if necessary but it is important that blood pressure is monitored.
+The dose may be gradually increased if necessary.
+It is important that blood pressure is monitored.

 Very severe disease that is resulting in ulceration or resorption of the fingertips may be treated by an intravenous infusion of prostacyclin.
 This requires admission to hospital for a few days.